souch/SMP/README.md

 - show current played song in list
 - notification when playing
 - seek bar
-- shake go to next song
+- shake the phone to go to next song
 - disable/enable lockscreen
+- on app startup, scroll to last song played

 ### Help